ky-feng/data-projects/literature/index.md

     row_titles.append(row['title'])
 ```

-This gets me a lot of whack data that needs cleaning... here are the first few lines of the data i received:
+This gets me a lot of ugly data that needs cleaning.
+Here are the first few lines of the data for reference:

 ```markdown
 Anagram Like A Boss [x-post from /r/pics]